 The Golden Bridge, Da Nang

-Discover one of the world’s most unique bridges just outside the coastal city of Da Nang in central Vietnam.
+Vietnam is known for having one of the world’s most unique bridges, located just outside the coastal city of Da Nang in central Vietnam.
 Sun World Ba Na Hills offers a fun-filled amusement park experience, with the Golden Bridge (Cau Vang), perched almost a mile above sea level as the star attraction.

 Enjoy a cable car ride into the picturesque mountains to access the famous bridge and spot waterfalls along the way.
 Stretching almost 500 feet long, the pedestrian footbridge’s design has visitors walking on an elevated path across a jungly mountain, the structure held in place by two giant stone hands, representing a mountain god.
 You’ll feel as though you’re suspended in the sky as you traverse this bridge and take in the incredible surrounding views.